 The author, John Grunder, is a homeschool dad and taught science, math and technology for fifteen years in private and public schools.
 Drawing from this background he has developed hands-on science curricula with the aim of being thorough, easy to implement and highly engaging for the student.

-The kit for the elementary level can be used with students in grades K through 3.
-There are two intermediate kits, the standard and the advanced versions.
-The standard kit can be used for grades 4 through 6 while the advanced version is for grades 7 through 10.
-However, you can actually use the advanced kit across grades levels 4 through 10 since it includes all of the lessons in the standard kit, then builds on those with 72 additional lessons and three more projects that are more challenging than those in the standard kit.
-This allows you to have a younger student in grades 4 through 6 work on the first three lessons each week with an older student, then have the older student continue with the two extra lessons or projects that week that take them deeper on each topic.
+The kit Elementary Physical Science can be used with students in kindergarten through grade three.
+The Standard Physical Science kit can be used for grades four through six, and the Advanced Physical Science kit is for grades seven through ten.
+However, you can actually use the Advanced kit across grades levels 4 through 10 since it includes all of the lessons in the standard kit then builds on those with 72 additional lessons and three more projects that are more challenging than those in the Standard kit.
+This allows you to have a younger student in grades four through six work on the first three lessons each week with an older student, then have the older student continue with the two extra lessons or projects that week that take them deeper on each topic.
 Also, the elementary course follows along with the same topics as the other courses, although K-3 students will need to use the elementary course material and activities that are age appropriate.

 The kit includes a CD-ROM with the lessons or you can skip the CD installation and instead access lessons directly from the web using an access code that comes with your kit.
 (I really appreciate this option since I dislike installing programs on my computer.)
 Students read relatively brief text material with illustrations on the computer.
 Each section is followed by one or more questions.
 Students answer these online and in their logbook OR only in their logbook.
 Questions on the computer allow students to review the text material if they answer incorrectly, essentially allowing the student to have multiple attempts until they get the answer correct.
 Students may conclude the lesson without answering the questions on the computer.
 The computer does NOT track and record student responses.
 Marking the correct answer in the book serves as reinforcement as well as a way for a student to quickly review the correct information for tests.
 If you have a student answer only in the book, it acts as a quiz since the text material is on the computer, and answers are found in the teacher’s manual.